 The inhabitants were parishioners of Sainte-Marie (Church Point, Pointe-de-l’Église) until 1817 when they became parishioners of Stella Maris (Étoile-de-la-Mer, Meteghan).
 It is believed that a small chapel was originally built on the road leading to l’Anse-à-David and that the priests boarded at the homes of Cyprien Martin or Mathurin Deveau when they visited the chapel.
 It is also believed a small cemetery existed on this site but the records have been lost to fire.

-The Parish of St-Vincent-de-Paul was established in 1850 and served the inhabitants of Salmon River (la Rivière-aux-Saumons), part of Mavillette, Woodvale and Beaver River (Rivière-aux-Castors).
+The Parish of St-Vincent-de-Paul was established ca.1846 and served the inhabitants of Salmon River (la Rivière-aux-Saumons), part of Mavillette, Woodvale and Beaver River (Rivière-aux-Castors).
 St-Vincent-de-Paul Parish also had a mission church, St-Cléophas, at Hectanooga which also served Lake Doucette (Quaco or Lac-des-Doucette) from 1908 to 2007.

 The first church for which we find records was built on the same lot where the present church stands but off to the side, approximately where the statue of the Madonna stands.
-This wooden church was replaced in 1907 by a brick church, which burned in 1911.
+This wooden church was replaced in 1907 by a field stone church which burned in 1911.
 This is a photo of that church, taken between 1907-1911 (Photo courtesy of Gerald Comeau).

 The cemetery is located behind the church and is still active in 2014.

 Source: Catholic Churches in Digby County, Nova Scotia, 2009

 Additional Information at:

 Nova Scotia Archives: Sally Ross Acadian Cemeteries Research Collection

 NS Archives – MemoryNS – Community Albums Project